 - Biomarkers of metabolic risk

-Professor Philip McTernan is currently working with both global and international industries and research programmes in the deployment of physical intervention programmes.
-Philip reviews for multiple international leading research journals, as well as acting as advisory editor for Clinical Sciences and Section Editor for BMC Obesity.
-Philip is also a Visiting Professor for King Saud University and has developed research programmes in the Middle East.
+Professor Philip McTernan is currently working with both global and international industries and research programmes in the deployment of nutritional intervention programmes.
+Philip reviews for grant bodies and multiple international leading research journals.
 Since 2000, Philip has secured several research grants from RCUK, charities as well as research commercial income from pharmaceutical companies which has generated a total income stream of over £3.35 million in funding.
-This funding excludes the Science City translational Medicine Award of £20 million for which this was a consortium led bid to deliver outputs on this partnership between Advantage West Midlands, Warwick and Birmingham University.
-The income generated has contributed to the development of key research areas.
+More recently he has been the academic lead for the Nottingham BBSRC DTP 3 working with university of Nottingham partners to enhance the strategic alliances and enhance the research environment in the school of Science and Technology.

 Sponsors and collaborators